Divyam2203/HNscrapper/README.md

-A web scraping tool that scrapes the site for the highest voted article on the site Hacker News
+A web scraping tool that scrapes for the highest voted article on the site Hacker News